Providing responsible information about suicide

 Careful and sensitive reporting can reduce this risk, and providing straightforward information about depression and suicide can help suffering people find help.

-If you are feeling suicidal here in the U.S., you can call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
+If you are feeling suicidal here in the U.S., you can contact the 988 Suicide & Crisis Lifeline at 988 to chat or 1-800-273-TALK (8255).
 Suicidal feelings can be very isolating, and this lifeline exists to give people the support they need to make it through the despairing periods in their lives.

 If you or anyone you know is feeling suicidal, please let them know that support and help are available immediately.
 We’re not alone.